PdIPS/CBXpy/docs/userguide/dynamics.rst

 .. note::
     We check whether to terminate the run.
 Therefore, ``False`` means a certain check is not meant and the run should continue. ``True`` means the check is meant and the run should be stopped.

-However, the function :func:`terminate <cbx.dynamics.CBXDynamic.terminate>` only returns a single Boolean value, which used to decide whether the whole dynamic should be terminated.
-This is due the fact, that all these sub-runs are executed by the same same step method, by one single dynamic, which needs a single termination check.
+However, the function :func:`terminate <cbx.dynamics.CBXDynamic.terminate>` only returns a single Boolean value, which is used to decide whether the whole dynamic should be terminated.
+This is because all these sub-runs are executed by the same step method, by one single dynamic, which needs a single termination check.
 If this does not fit your application, you can instead use :math:`M` different instances of a dynamic each with the number of sub-runs set to ``1``.
-You can decide whether to terminate, as soon as one of the sub-runs terminates, or only if all sub-runs terminate, with the keyword ``term_on_all``, i.e., ``term_args = {..., 'term_on_all':True}`.
+You can decide whether to terminate, as soon as one of the sub-runs terminates, or only if all sub-runs terminate, with the keyword ``term_on_all``, i.e., ``term_args = {..., 'term_on_all':True}``.

 .. note::
     If we set the option ``term_on_all=False`` (this is also the default option) the particles of sub-runs which already met a termination criterion, will be further updated.
 It is technically possible, to not update the particles of a sub-run after it terminated, using the values from ``dyn.all_check``, and defining a custom indexing.
 However, this is not implemented in the dynamics that are provided by the library.
 If this is a problem for your use-case, you can either specify a custom indexing or use different instances of single-sub-run dynamics.